 “There’s one song I never perform much, it’s called ‘I Don’t Want to Get Over You,’ I love that one, it’s a quieter kind of song, but it feels very vintage to me,” said Banker, who also hosts open mic nights at Zou Zou’s Café in Chelsea with singer-songwriter Ed Dupas.
 “To me, it feels like added layers, and grief isn’t a line.”

-For her next album, Banker has evolved into a country rock sound and partnered with Ben Sayler to produce it.
+For her third album, Banker has evolved into a country rock sound and partnered with son Ben Sayler to produce it.
 While recording the album with David Roof at Rooftop Recording, she’s incorporating heavier electric guitars and drum beats with bandmates Anthony Pace, Alan Pagliere, Brian Williams and John Sperendi.

 “I’ve asked my son Ben to produce it because he’s got such a great ear, he’s listened to my music since he was little, and he’s got all these ideas,” she said.
 “I have a basic sound, and all the guys will dive in and start playing.
 It’s like a big casserole with everybody playing, and then we have to trim back and come up with ideas.”